-Many predefined functions are provided by CLIPS.
-Logical functions are:
+Many predefined functions are provided by CLIPS as shown in the following table.

-not: Boolean not

-and: Boolean and

-or: Boolean or

-Arithmetic functions are:

-1: Division

-: Multiplication

-+: Addition

--: Subtraction

-Comparison functions are:
+Predefined Functions

+Logical Arithr netic

+not and or Boolean not Boolean and Boolean or Comparison / + - division multiplication addition subtraction

-eq: Equal (any type).
-Compares type and magnitude.
+eq neq equal (any type).
+Compares type and magnitude not equal (any type)

-neq: Not equal (any type).

-- =: Equal (numeric type).
-Compares magnitude.
+= equal (numeric type).
+Compares magnitude

-- <>: Not equal (numeric type).
+$\Diamond$ not equal (numeric type)

-- >=: Greater than or equal to
+>= greater than or equal to

-- >: Greater than.
+greater than

-- <=: Less than or equal to.
+<= less than or equal to

-- <: Less than.
+< less than